Characteristic cycles and the microlocal geometry of the Gauss map, I: Tensor categories of germs

 \section{Tensor categories of germs}

 We now pass to the proof of our main theorem~\ref{thm:gausstorus}.
 In the next section we will construct an exact tensor functor on $\M(A)$ with values in germs of local systems on characteristic varieties.
-In this preliminary section we introduce possible target categories and relate them to multiplicative subgroups and their normalizers.
+In this preliminary section we introduce possible target categories and relate them to subgroups of multiplicative type and their normalizers.